Approximate message passing for block-structured ecological systems

 Application 1 reveals that introducing correlation within a single community while maintaining homogeneous interaction variance can significantly impact the persistence of species across the entire ecosystem (Fig.~\ref{fig:2}) This result is consistent with earlier findings showing that correlation can influence ecological stability and persistence \cite{bunin_ecological_2017}, but it contrasts sharply with previous results on feasibility thresholds, where correlation was found to have no effect on the threshold \cite{clenet_equilibrium_2022}.

 Finally, this work naturally extends recent efforts on block-structured LV models \cite{barbier_generic_2018,clenet_impact_2024}.
 Application 2 shows that communities dominated by positive interaction correlations, which are typical of mutualistic or competitive systems, are more robust to increasing inter-community interactions.
-In contrast, communities structured by negative correlations, such as those in predator-prey interactions, become markedly more sensitive and prone to collapse as inter-community interactions intensifies (Fig.~\ref{fig:application2}).
-Application 3 demonstrates that feedback effects between communities can emerge in the complete absence of explicit correlation, arising solely from asymmetries in interaction variance between communities (Fig.~\ref{fig:fb_curve}).
+In contrast, communities structured by negative correlations, such as those in predator-prey interactions, become markedly more sensitive and prone to collapse as inter-community interactions intensify (Fig.~\ref{fig:application2}).
+Application 3 shows that an effective, feedback-like dependence of one community's persistence on the reciprocal coupling can arise from asymmetries in interaction variance alone, in the complete absence of correlation (Fig.~\ref{fig:fb_curve}).
 This result emphasizes that structural heterogeneity alone can generate effective feedback, further enriching the spectrum of mechanisms that shape persistence and stability in complex ecological systems \cite{barbier_generic_2018}.

 Although the present framework can capture new structural effects in large LV systems, it relies on several simplifying assumptions that naturally limit its scope.

 One limitation stems from the class of correlation structures considered.
 In this work, correlations are imposed through structured profiles acting at the block level; however, they remain restricted to relatively simple patterns.
 More general correlation architectures could be explored, such as correlations acting along rows or columns or directly within inter-community interaction matrices \cite{castedo_generalized_2025}.
 Similarly, correlations that are not diagonally opposed, such as asymmetric or direction-dependent patterns, remain outside the scope of the current framework \cite{baron_eigenvalues_2022}.
 Extending AMP to include these heterogeneous and anisotropic correlation structures would greatly increase its ecological relevance.